 9. CSS minification

 CSS minification reduces the physical size of web page styles.
-The smaller the size of the style – the greater the reduction of data download required by the end-user.
+The smaller the size of the style, the greater the reduction in data download required by the end-user.
 It results in an increased speed of page loading.

 10. JS minification